Primordial Black Holes in Induced Gravity Inflationary Models with Two Scalar Fields: Introduction

 Induced gravity models are a natural generalization of General Relativity, in which quantum effects leading to a non-trivial coupling between a scalar field and the Ricci scalar are taken into account~\cite{Elizalde:1993ew,Elizalde:2015nya,Tronconi:2017wps,Kamenshchik:2019alc}.
-In context of PBH production, single field induced gravity models are studied in~\cite{Chataignier:2023ago,Kamenshchik:2024kay}.
+In context of PBH production, single-field induced gravity models are studied in~\cite{Chataignier:2023ago,Kamenshchik:2024kay}.

-In this paper, we propose two-field inflationary model with the induced gravity term.
-Using conformal transformation of the metric, we get a chiral cosmological model~\cite{Chervon:1995jx,Chervon:2019nwq,Fomin:2020caa,Geller:2022nkr,Pozdeeva:2024lah} (CCM) with two scalar fields.
+In this paper, we propose a two-field inflationary model with the induced gravity term.
+Using conformal transformation of the metric, we get a chiral cosmological model~~\cite{Chervon:1995jx,Karananas:2016kyt,Chervon:2019nwq,Fomin:2020caa,Geller:2022nkr,Pozdeeva:2024lah} (CCM) with two scalar fields.
 We analyze the behaviour of scalar fields during inflation by numerical calculations and demonstrate that the constructed inflationary model do not contradict to observation data and is suitable for PBH formation.
-The estimation of PBH masses shows that PBHs can be considered as dark matter candidates at appropriate parameters of the model.
+The estimation of PBH masses shows that PBHs can be considered as dark matter candidates.